faresbakhit/ray.py/README.md

 **ray.py - CPython native bindings for Raylib**

-ray.py is a cross-platform bindings for the great graphics library [raylib](https://www.raylib.com/) 4.0+ with performance in-mind as it's build using the native Python/C API and statically links `libraylib` so you don't miss any frame!
+ray.py is a cross-platform bindings for the great graphics library [Raylib](https://www.raylib.com/) 5.0+ with performance in-mind as it was built using the native Python/C API and statically links `libraylib` so you don't miss any frame!

 Check out [examples](https://github.com/faresahmedb/ray.py/blob/main/examples) converted from [raylib/examples](https://github.com/raysan5/raylib/blob/master/examples)